inaimathi/cl-notebook/README.md

 ##### Linux

-If you're on a Debian-based linux distro, there is a `build.lisp` and `build.sh` included in this repo that do most of the above for you.
-All you need to do is make sure to install `sbcl`, then call `sh build.sh` in the `cl-notebook` repo.
+If you're on a Debian-based linux distro, there is a `build.lisp` and `build.sh` included in the `build/` subdirectory of this repo that do most of the above for you.
+All you need to do is make sure to install `sbcl`, then call `sh build.sh` in the `build` directory.
 This will result in a `buildapp` binary and a `cl-notebook` binary being generated for you.
 The `cl-notebook` binary can then be run on any linux machine without worrying about installing a Lisp.

 ##### OS X